AlvarBer/Persimmon/docs/src/types.md

 of a connection must be different, one of the pins must be an `InputPin` and the other an `OutputPin`, and the `InputPin` must have no connection already.

-This are all the rules used for checking if a connection is safe, it is a very primitive type system, with further improvements ranging with the ability to define arbitrary subtypes and even type classes.
+These are all the rules used for checking if a connection is safe, it is a very primitive type system, with further improvements ranging with the ability to define arbitrary subtypes and even type classes.